Tmpertor/Raven-Storm/README.md

 ![render1581110570685](https://user-images.githubusercontent.com/36562445/74067207-f9ce8600-49f8-11ea-9d54-97a056169cf7.gif)

-Preview shows an old version 2.8
+The preview shows an old version 2.8

 ## Changelog
 - Removed DDOS function.
-- Added new attack method.
+- Added new attack methods.
 - Rewrite using CLIF.
 - Now human-readable.
 - Improved Layer 4.
 - Easier to use.
-- Removed unused features such as running Raven-Storm through arguments or self learning.
+- Removed unused features such as running Raven-Storm through arguments or self-learning.

 Feel free to create costume modules.